precice/tutorials/muscle-tendon-complex/README.md

 OpenDiHu is used for the muscle and each tendon participants.

 **The muscle solver** consists of a multi-physcis multi-scale solver itself.
 It combines two OpenDiHu solvers in one: the *FastMonodomainSolver* and the *MuscleContractionSolver*.
 The two solvers are coupled using the OpenDiHu coupling tool for weak coupling.

-   - The [*FastMonodomainSolver*](https://opendihu.readthedocs.io/en/latest/settings/fast_monodomain_solver.html) models the electrochemical processes that take place in the muscle fibers, i.e, how an electrical signal propagates from the center to the extremes of the muscle fibers.
+- The [FastMonodomainSolver](https://opendihu.readthedocs.io/en/latest/settings/fast_monodomain_solver.html) models the electrochemical processes that take place in the muscle fibers, i.e, how an electrical signal propagates from the center to the extremes of the muscle fibers.
 The electrical signal triggers chemical reactions which lead to the contraction of sarcomeres, the smallest contraction unit in the muscle.
 The solver solves the so called "monodomain equation" independently for each fiber.
 The equation has a reaction term (small time scale) and a diffusion term (large time scale) and is solved using Strang splitting.
 The sarcomeres, i.e. the reaction term, are modelled using a variant of the Shorten model, specified by the CellML file `opendihu/examples/electrophysiology/input/2020_06_03_hodgkin-huxley_shorten_ocallaghan_davidson_soboleva_2007.cellm`.

-   - The [*MuscleContractionSolver*](https://opendihu.readthedocs.io/en/latest/settings/muscle_contraction_solver.html) models the mechanics of the muscle.
+- The [MuscleContractionSolver](https://opendihu.readthedocs.io/en/latest/settings/muscle_contraction_solver.html) models the mechanics of the muscle.
 It consists of a dynamic FEM solver that models an hyperelastic active material.
 The active component is calculated from the active paramter $\gamma$, which ranges from 0 (no activation) to 1 (maximum activation) and is calculated in the *FastMonodomainSolver*.
 The material parameters are chosen as in [Heidlauf et al.](https://link.springer.com/article/10.1007/s10237-016-0772-7)

 **The tendon solver** is a dynamic FEM mechanical solver.
 It models an hyperelastic passive material.
 The material parameters are chosen as in [Carniel et al.](https://pubmed.ncbi.nlm.nih.gov/28238424/)

 ## Running the Simulation

 1. Preparation:
    - Install OpenDiHu

       In the OpenDiHu website you can find detailed [installation instructions](https://opendihu.readthedocs.io/en/latest/user/installation.html).
       We recommend to download the code from the [GitHub repository](https://github.com/opendihu/opendihu) and to run `make release_without_tests` in the parent directory.

       > **Note:** OpenDiHu automatically downloads dependencies and installs them in the `opendihu/dependencies/` folder.
 You can avoid that by setting e.g., `PRECICE_DOWNLOAD = False` in the [user-variables.scons.py](https://github.com/opendihu/opendihu/blob/develop/user-variables.scons.py) before building OpenDiHu.

    - Download input files for OpenDiHu

       OpenDiHu requires of input files hosted in [Zenodo](https://zenodo.org/records/4705982) which include CellML files (containing model equations) and mesh files.
 Downloading this files is necessary to simulate muscles and/or tendons with OpenDiHu.
 You can [click here](https://zenodo.org/record/4705982/files/input.tgz?download=1) to download the necessary files.
 Please extract the files and place them on `opendihu/examples/electrophysiology/` directory.

    - Setup `$OPENDIHU_HOME` to your `.bashrc` file

-      ```
+      ```bash
       export OPENDIHU_HOME=/path/to/opendihu
       ```

    - Compile muscle and tendon solvers

       ```bash